Middlesex County Wrongful Death Lawyers

 - funeral costs and burial expenses;

-- loss of consortium, such as the loss of care and companionship and of household services the deceased person would have performed; and
+- loss of consortium, such as the loss of care and companionship and of household services the deceased person would have performed.

 The compensation a successful wrongful death claim can provide can help you and your family take care of day-to-day affairs, so that you can focus on grieving and on celebrating the life of the person you loved.
-That's why, the experienced Middlesex County wrongful death attorneys at Lependorf & Silverstein, P.C., are dedicated to providing outstanding representation to each family we represent in a wrongful death case.
+That's why, the experienced South Brunswick attorneys at Lependorf & Silverstein, P.C., are dedicated to providing outstanding representation to each family we represent in a wrongful death case.
 For a free consultation, contact us at (609) 240-0040 today.

 Call Our Office At (609) 240-0040 Today for Help